Lifting pseudo-holomorphic polygons to the symplectisation of $P \times \mathbb{R}$ and applications: Applications of Theorem

-is $(J_{dt^2+g},J_P)$-holomorphic, it follows that $J_{dt^2+g}$ is tamed by the symplectic form on the symplectisation as well.
+is $(J_{dt^2+g},J_P)$-holomorphic.
+Furthermore, it can be checked that $J_{dt^2+g}$ is tamed by the symplectic form on the symplectisation in some neighbourhood of $[A-2,B+3] \times \Lambda$.
 To construct the required tame almost complex structure $J'$, it now suffices to perform an appropriate interpolation of tame almost complex structures.

 \cite[Lemma 6.11]{ContHomP} together with part (2) of Lemma \ref{lem:mono} implies that, for $\epsilon>0$ sufficiently small, we may assume that there is an identity

 Here we might have to perturb the pair $(F_-,dt^2+g)$ to make it Morse-Smale.
 Also, we will have to use an almost complex structure $J''$ induced by this perturbed metric in a neighbourhood of $L$ in order to define $\partial'$.
 However, the resulting $J''$ may be assumed to be an arbitrarily small compactly supported perturbation of $J'$.